 When you’re so busy plodding your way through your daily to-do list, it’s difficult to connect the dots to the bigger picture that your work is serving.
 Your goal map helps here so you can see how it helps support the longer term.

-But understand the company goals that you are working towards and how the day to day helps you achieve them.
-Have a look at implementing a 30, 60 and 90 day plan to keep you on track.
-Even the most mundane tasks take on meaning when you understand the bigger picture and how they help towards the long term goals.
+But understand the company goals that you are working towards and how the day-to-day helps you achieve them.
+Have a look at implementing a 30, 60, and 90-day plan to keep you on track.
+Even the most mundane tasks take on meaning when you understand the bigger picture and how they help towards the long-term goals.
 This helps keep you on track and motivated.

 4. Get fulfilment through hobbies or volunteering your time and skills for causes you care about

-Fulfilment outside the workplace can create an energy within the workplace and can also help benefit your company with newly learned skills and contacts.
+Fulfillment outside the workplace can create energy within the workplace and can also help benefit your company with newly learned skills and contacts.
 It can also provide a rewarding, positive feeling knowing that you’re using the skills you worked so hard to hone to make a real impact for a cause that you care about.

 Put the above four tactics into play, and see if you feel a greater sense of satisfaction at the end of the workday or week.
 If not?
 At least you can rest assured that you tried some smaller changes before making a bigger leap.

-And don’t forget talk to your boss and colleagues.
+And don’t forget to talk to your boss and colleagues.
 You’ll be amazed what ideas they may have to support you and keep you being part of the team.